Imagine Learning Straight.. No Breaks! - The Yeshiva World

 We are now turning to you.

-Our budget for this Chanukah nears $200K and we are more than halfway there!
+Our budget for this Chanukah nears $200K and we are 50% there.

 DAYS 1-2 AND 3 of Chanukah were sponsored